val461/yet-another-tetris-like-game/README.md

 * space to fall all the way down at once
 * N to restart

-Installation:
+## Installation:
 You need to have [LÖVE](https://love2d.org/) 0.10.1 installed.
 This program may or may not work as well with other versions of LÖVE.

+## Launch:
-Use the directory `files` or the file with a `.love` extension as an argument to `love`.
-For example:
+Specify the directory `files` or the file with a `.love` extension as an argument to `love`.
+For example, `love tetris-clone/files` or `love tetris-clone/bin/tetris-clone-0.1.0.love`.
-    love tetris-clone/files
-or
-    love tetris-clone/bin/tetris-clone-0.1.0.love

 ![Public domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)
-The license is [CC0](http://creativecommons.org/publicdomain/zero/1.0/), which means you should _not_ ask for my permission if you want to copy or modify the code, nor should you cite me as having authored them.
+The license is [CC0](http://creativecommons.org/publicdomain/zero/1.0/), which means you should _not_ ask for my permission if you want to copy or modify the code, nor should you cite me as having authored it.
 Feel free to copy, improve and build better things from them!